 ALICE KATHERINE CASH

-An award-winning double masters MFA Director from the New School for Drama and MA from NYU, Alice Cash started directing at an early age, and hasn’t stopped since.
+An award-winning double masters MFA Director from the New School for Drama and MA in Performance Studies from NYU, Alice Cash is what the San Diego Union Tribune called "A Director to be reckoned with."

-Most recently, she created and wrote a play with Haitian Folktales with students in Port-au-Prince.
+In addition she's traveled all over the world with her directing, commissioned by the govenrment of France in the region of Pas-de-Calais to create a play based on the shared history of the Colony of Maryland and their tiny town of Saint Omer, along with a play based on Haitian Folktales with students in Port-au-Prince.
 In addition, she’s started a charity benefiting her Haitian Students, with their first gala sending five students to school and able to eat for a year.

-Directing credits include 8000M, Drunk Enough to Say I Love You?, The Comedy of Errors, Sweeney Todd, The Apple Tree, Into the Woods (National Youth Theatre Award, Best Director), Honk, and Golden Shards, written by Cash, a critically and scholarly acclaimed piece about Lewis Carroll and his most famous muse, Alice Liddell, as well as AD credits at Cape Cod Theatre Project, Moxie Theatre, Ion Theatre, and a Directing Internship at The Old Globe.
+Favorite projects include 8000M, Drunk Enough to Say I Love You?, The Comedy of Errors, Edgar & Annabel, She Kills Monsters, Little Women, and Golden Shards, written by Cash, a critically and scholarly acclaimed piece about Lewis Carroll and his most famous muse, Alice Liddell.